meghanmartin995/Portfolio_React/src/projects/4malpensatina/malpensatina.md

 ![Hero](./malpensatina.png)

+##Malpensatina

-Role: I created this website for a client who needed a complete redesign of their vacation rental website.
+**Role:** I created this website for a client who needed a complete redesign of their vacation rental website.
 My services included UX design, web development, SEO and graphic design.

-Tools: HTML5, CSS, Javascript, Netlify
+**Tools:** HTML5, CSS, Javascript, Netlify

-Credits: I created this website on my own for a client.
+**Credits:** I created this website on my own for a client.

-Lessons Learned:
+**Lessons Learned:**

 www.lamalpensatina.com